michaelhyunk/acmeair-api/README.md

 - Update an existing booking
 - Cancel a booking

-Several endpoints were implemented beyong the brief to reflect realistic future needs, such as retrieving all bookins or accessing a specific booking by ID.
+Several endpoints were implemented beyong the brief to reflect realistic future needs, such as retrieving all bookings or accessing a specific booking by ID.

 ---